AWS¶

 Installing AWS-CLI¶

-apt install awscli -y
+choco install awscli

 Configure AWS CLI with IAM user Credentials with a specific Region¶